 In case of unclean shutdowns some of the vgs is still active and merging is postponed.
 Use this function to attempt to deactivate and reactivate all of them to cause the merge to happen.

-- vg_name (str) name of the volume group - timeout (int) timeout between operations
+- vq name (str) name of the volume group - timeout (int) timeout between operations avocado.utils.lv_utils.vg_remove(vg_name) Remove a volume group.

 Raises LVException if the logical volume is still active